Time for a pop quiz: What do the following phrases have in common?

 The first step in modifying your writing for a particular audience is to use research to determine what those people want to know.
 This can be done in many ways, for example:

 - Ask sales teams about the most common questions prospects have.

 - Invite social media followers to fill out a short questionnaire.

 As you gather information, you can begin to visualize who your average reader or customer is.
-With this insight, you can move onto the second step: building out audience personas.
+With this insight, you can move on to the second step: building out audience personas.

-Step 2: Create personas
+Step 2: Create Personas

-But pouring all that effort into research, developing personas and writing would be lost if not for content marketing; brands need to demonstrate that they truly care about their customers’ problems.
+Every brand requires good copywriting to draw customers in and convince them to engage with the company in some way.
+But all that effort poured into research, developing personas and writing would be lost if not for content marketing: Brands need to demonstrate that they truly care about their customers’ problems.